spinel-coop/rv/docs/PLANS.md

 ## projects

 Projects are libraries, or packages, or applications.
-The required file indicating a project root is a `Gemfile`, but a project with a `Gemfile` might still be inside a workspace that aggregates together several projects.
+A project might be inside a workspace that aggregates together several projects.

-A project root may be indicated by a `Gemfile`, an `rbproject.kdl` config file, a `.git` directory, a `.jj` directory, or other files to be added in the future.
+A project root may be indicated by a `Gemfile` or a `gem.kdl` config file.

 Most `rv` commands (like `add,` `remove,` `install,` and `lock`) are scoped to a project and that project's dependencies.
 Some commands also interact with the user or global state, like `ruby install`, `tool install`, etc.